Bora Milutinović: Jamaica (2006–07)

 On 16 November 2006, Milutinović was announced as head coach of Jamaica.
 On 9 November 2007, following a string of six consecutive friendly defeats, he was fired by the Jamaican FA.

 Iraq (2009)

 Milutinović led the Iraq national football team in group play in the 2009 FIFA Confederations Cup for two draws and one loss, failing to reach the knockout stage.

 Club teams

 Milutinović's managerial career at club level has seen more mixed success.
 His longest managerial spell for a single club was his tenure with UNAM of Mexico from 1977 to 1983.
 Several of his Pumas players ended up playing for Mexico at the 1986 World Cup.

 Since then, he has managed briefly for several club teams.
-He managed Udinese Calcio of the Italian Serie B for nine matches in 1987.
+He managed Udinese of the Italian Serie B for nine matches in 1987.
 He then managed the MetroStars of Major League Soccer to the worst record in league history in 1999.
 He also had a brief stint in the Qatar Stars League with Al-Sadd in the 2004–05 season.